-A Marine Loading Arm is used to load or unload the ship or vessel carrying the Petroleum products, chemicals, etc. Marine loading arms are made up of several sections of pipe (quick-connect fittings), connected by swivel joints.
+A Marine Loading Arm is used to load or unload the ship or vessel carrying Petroleum products, chemicals, etc. Marine loading arms are made up of several sections of pipe (quick-connect fittings), connected by swivel joints.
 The section on the shore side of the ‘apex’ of the loading arm is known as the inboard arm and the section on the tanker side of the ‘apex’ is known as the outboard section.

 A marine loading arm is an alternative to direct hose hook-ups.
 A loading arm must be drained before breaking off the connection.
 This is done in any one of the two ways mentioned below:

-- For fuels like gas oil and diesel, high pressure air can be used to blow out the oil traces.
+- For fuels like gas oil and diesel, high-pressure air can be used to blow out the oil traces.

 - In the case of fuels such as kerosene or petrol, the lines can be stripped using pumps.

 Loading arms have the capability to handle both liquids and gases, in a wide range of viscosities and temperatures.
-Cargoes from liquid sulphur to liquefied natural gas can be moved through marine loading arms.
+Cargoes from liquid sulfur to liquefied natural gas can be moved through marine loading arms.

 Features of Marine Loading Arm

 Marine loading arms (Fig. 1) must be specified/designed to allow for movement of the tanker during loading/unloading, due to tides/waves/wind and due to the tanker’s cargo increasing/decreasing.
 Each loading arm is designed with a certain operating ‘envelope’.
 If a connected loading arm is forced outside this envelope, it should be disconnected immediately (manually or, for some systems, automatically).
 The main factors that affect the required operating envelope are tanker DWT, tidal range, maximum wave height, the elevation of the jetty structure, and the size/number of loading arms at the berth.